-In cities throughout the Great Lakes Basin, urban groundwater is contaminated by the full range of urban-sourced pollutants.
-Ultimately, most of this water will enter the Great Lakes, usually either directly as lakeshore discharge or indirectly via drains, streams and tunnels.
 Many of the contaminants are a legacy of past practices, for example tens of thousands of brownfield sites within the industrialized port cities of the Great Lakes (Kaufman et al., 2009) represent a substantial contaminant load to water.
-Also, most closed landfills are sited in old quarries and are devoid of modern liners and leachate collection systems.
+A study conducted in the 1990s found that in southern Ontario, at least 300 landfills were in abandoned quarries (Eyles et al., 1992).
 That said, many current-day "best management practices" (BMPs) have very dubious benefits when the quality of urban groundwater is concerned.
 "Green infrastructures" use permeable pavement, bioswales, and infiltration planters to manage rainwater and aid stormwater management but often provide convenient pathways for urban pollutants including road salt, metals, oils and greases to be rapidly conveyed to shallow groundwater (Selbig et al., 2010; Chahar et al., 2012).